We Love —

 DAYS 12, 15 or 17 (depending on the package chosen): HO CHI MINH (free time)

-- Breakfast at the hotel, before enjoying free time.
+- Breakfast at the hotel, before enjoying some leisure time.

 - Explore the city at your leisure or take an optional tour of the city and the Cu Chi tunnels (not included, incurs extra charge) or take an off-the-beaten-track bicycle ride in the Mekong Delta (not included, incurs extra charge).